25shmeckles/NaDA/Documentation/source/Results and Discussion.rst

 Variant Call Format files
 +++++++++++++++++++++++++
 **Mutation distribution of single nucleotide polymorphisms**.
 Variant Call Format (VCF) files are text files containing data of single positions in the genome.
 In these files, variants are formatted with the reference included.
 For sequenced sites, amount of reads found with mutation and reference are given.
-The dataset visualized here is derived from the cyclomics project, sequencing was preformed with nanopore and the data contains a sequence part from chromosome 17 (around 160 nucleotides) and a backbone, which is used for circulair pcr reaction.
+The dataset visualized here is derived from the cyclomics project, sequencing was preformed with nanopore and the data contains a part of the p53 gen on chromosome 17 (around 160 nucleotides) and a backbone, which is used for circulair pcr reaction.
 In total 1187 VCF files were used for variant calling.
 Here, VCF files are screened for single nucleotide polymorphism (SNP) occurence.
 Firsly, files were stripped of reported mutated bases, other data was discarded.
 As described earlier, every variant site has a number of reads that covers this site.
 These reads can be both coupled to the mutation and the reference.
 For example, on position 7577503 a SNP was found in 6 reads and 3 reads were coupled to the reference.
 While the amount of reads coupled to the mutation in contrast to the reads is important, here occurence of certain SNPs have been firsly investigated.
 In order to investigated the amount of SNPs in the files, VCF files were simallarly stripped as Fastq files and seperated by either sequence or backbone.
 Next, for the variants a parameter was set at a minimum of 25 percent of the reads that should be coupled to the mutant variant and visualized in figure 4:

 .. figure:: C:\\Users\\Douwe\\Documents\\GitHub\\NaDA\\Documentation\\source\\_static\\Combined_vcf_snp_analysis.png
    :scale:  70%
    :align:  center

-   Figure 6: Distriution of SNPs in the sequence of 1187 VCF files.
+   Figure 6: Distriution of SNPs in the sequence of the p53 gen for 1187 VCF files.
 Parameter for variant identification was set at 25% of the reads to the variant.
 Variants are displayed as C > T, meaning that T subsitutes C. A) Bar plot with single nucleotide polymorphisms occurence as percentage of whole.
 B) Heatmap from same variances with amount of occurences in the files

 Both figures illustrate the common occurrence of G > A mutation and to lesser extend due to C > A. The prevalance of these SNPs in contrast to other alterations are a strong indication that these alterations are caused by a non-biological mechanism, which can be errors in the rolling circle amplification, library preparation and sequencing of the ctDNA.
 In literature, cytosine deamination has been described to increase C:G > T:A noise levels (6).
 Also, less occurring alteration C > A has been reported to be caused by oxidative DNA damage during sample preparation(7).
 Both these types of alterations can be a result of polymerase-induced errors.
 Possible suggested methods to suppress these errors are adding DNA repair mechanisms upon polymerase chain reaction (PCR) and lowering heat.
 However, an in silico approach to polish background noise can also be devised.

-Next, SNPs were selected including 2 surrounding bases for heatmap analysis.
+Next, SNPs were selected in a triplet for heatmap analysis.
 Pandas was used to create a dataframe for the amount of times mutation occured to either A, T, C or G. This dataframe was then mapped to a heatmap with reference sequence.
 Just as in previous figures, lenght of the surrounding bases can be changed to give a wider variety of information.
 This gave more information about base combinations with high alteration affinity, such as ACGCA to ACACA.

 .. figure:: C:\\Users\\Douwe\\Documents\\GitHub\\NaDA\\Documentation\\source\\_static\\Variance_occurence_in_sequence_vcf_3.png
    :scale:  70%